AI Coding Pricing Calculator for your monthly coding budget

 How fresh is the pricing data?

 Pricing rows are designed to show source links, last-checked dates, confidence levels, and caveats.
-The current seed data was checked around 2026-05-21, but providers can change plans or limits without notice.
+The current seed data was rechecked on 2026-06-30 against public provider sources where accessible, but providers can change plans or limits without notice.
 Verify the linked provider source before purchasing, upgrading, or publishing a team policy.

 Can I use this calculator as a billing quote?